Open an online savings account in a few easy steps

 Millennials are glued to their mobile devices for more than just scrolling through social media and snapping selfies.
-Thirty-eight percent of millennials use apps and mobile tools to pay their bills, according to a report from First Data, a credit card processing services company, and 64 percent use mobile payment services to send and receive money, according to data from finder, a product and brand comparison website.
+Many millennials use apps and mobile tools to pay their bills and mobile payment services to send and receive money.

 Virtual wallets—also called digital wallets—offer a way to store different payment information and passwords from multiple accounts in one place.